Exploring Yellowstone and Beyond: Tips for Camping in the USA Without Reservations

 WELT: Sounds good, but by no means all campers are technically gifted.

 Many: You just have to be able to lend a hand, then you can always find a job on a ranch, if necessary as a harvest helper.
-If you know something about animals, you could too Dog-and-House-sitting be an option.
+If you know something regarding animals, you might too Dog-and-House-sitting be an option.
 I’ve been doing this myself for a few years and am registered with TrustedHousesitters (trustedhousesitters.com).
-My partner and I regularly check the website to see if anyone needs someone to look after their house and dog during their vacation.
+My partner and I regularly check the website to see if anyone needs someone to look following their house and dog during their vacation.
 For animal-loving long-term travelers like us, the deal is ideal: while we camp on a ranch for a few weeks and take care of all the dogs and cats, the homeowners can drive away in peace.

 Christopher Many has been traveling as a writer since 1997 (publications include “Behind the Horizon Left”, “Beyond the Horizon Right”) around the world.
 He is currently on the road with his partner in a Mercedes 308D Postkögel towards Iran, Iraq and Saudi Arabia.
-Information about his books and travels can be found at christopher-many.comdirect contact to the author: facebook.com/Hinter.dem.Horizont.links.
+Information regarding his books and travels can be found at christopher-many.comdirect contact to the author: facebook.com/Hinter.dem.Horizont.links.

 1693545139